lurayy/check-site-load-time/README.md

 ## Some notes
 - By default the app only takes into account the main HTML file for the webpage.
 - Enabling "Include Assets" also adds all the images, css and js files for that webpage.
-- To sort by time or by size, you can click on the respective header.
+- To sort by time or by size, you can click on the respective header and click again to change to order.

 ### Requirements